remotion-dev/remotion/packages/docs/docs/cli/install.md

 _removed in v4.0.0_

-_See [no more FFmpeg install](../4-0-migration#no-more-ffmpeg-install-ffmpegexecutable-option-removed)._ Here for archive purpose.
+_See ["No more FFmpeg installation"](/docs/4-0-migration#no-more-ffmpeg-install-ffmpegexecutable-option-removed)._ Here for archival purpose.

 _available from v3.3_